Wilmington

 February 12-22, 1865

-With the fall of Fort Fisher to Major General Alfred Terry's and Rear Admiral David Porter's combined operation on January 15, Wilmington's days were numbered.
+With the fall of Fort Fisher to US Major General Alfred Terry's and Rear Admiral David Porter's combined operation on January 15, Wilmington's days were numbered.

 About 6,600 Confederate troops under Major General Robert Hoke held Fort Anderson and a line of works that prevented the Federals from advancing up the Cape Fear River.